Campus NewsRowan psychology expert: Breast cancer patients benefit physically from mental health support | More

 National Center for Women & Information Technology awards grant to new computer science club at Rowan University | More

 Geologist to discuss involvement in NASA mission at Edelman Planetarium | More

 NOTE: SPECIFIC POLICY INFORMATION FOR FALL 2016 AND SPRING 2017 WILL BE AVAILABLE SOON.
 PLEASE CHECK THE SITE FREQUENTLY FOR UPDATES.

 Health Insurance Information for 2016-17 Academic Year

 All full-time matriculated students and certification students enrolled in 12 or more credits for undergraduate or 9 or more credits for graduate students are automatically charged for Rowan University insurance coverage for the entire academic year.
-If you already have health coverage and wish to waive this policy and its cost, act now and remove this charge from your bill.**
+If you already have health coverage, please click here.

 If you are enrolled in less than 12 credit hours for undergraduate students or 9 credit hours for graduate students, you will NOT be charged for health insurance.

 The new federal healthcare laws require parents' health care policies to provide coverage for dependents up to age 26, so we encourage our students to investigate that possibility as an alternative to the student health insurance.
 Students should also explore their eligibility for public health benefits before deciding whether or not to waive out of the student insurance program.